pytroll/pyspectral/rsr_convert_scripts/README.rst

 ========================================================

-The python modules in this directory contain code to convert from the original agecy specific relative spectral responses to the internal unified pyspectral format in HDF5.
+The python modules in this directory contain code to convert from the original agency specific relative spectral responses to the internal unified pyspectral format in HDF5.

 This conversion should normally never be done by the user.
 It will only be